D4prog/JavaChallenge2015/Rule.en.md

 ### Output Format of Actions

 Print the one command from the following.
-Note that, if an AI program does not print its action within 2 seconds from the beginning of a turn, it will be terminated by force.
+Note that, if an AI program does not print its action within **0.1 seconds** from the beginning of a turn, it will be terminated by force.

  * "U": move to the upper square
  * "R": move to the right square